 Overview of Mastering Meat 1:

 I found this course to be really basic and something a new cook would benefit from.
-I loved the recipe choices and the best part of this course for me was the list of types of knives and their uses as I can now add a few more knives to my wish list.
+The recipe choices were great, and the best part of this course for me was the list of types of knives and their uses as I can now add a few more knives to my wish list.
 I also found the hints and tips for using a meat grinder extremely helpful.

 Following on from this course is Mastering Meat 2.
 The 6 lessons cover braising, stewing, curing and smoking, terrines and pâtés, advanced barbecue, barbecue accompaniments.